Building a todo application

 Before going any further, you should be familiar with some basic Aurelia concepts and some fundamental Javascript ones.
 While these are not hard prerequisites, please know that some concepts used in this tutorial out of context might be confusing or difficult to understand.

-Unlike other tutorials in the Aurelia 2 docs, we will not be using any CSS preprocessors, only using plain old Javascript instead of TypeScript (Aurelia can support both).
-This tutorial highlights just how basic an Aurelia application can be; CSS, Javascript and HTML.
+Unlike other tutorials in the Aurelia 2 docs, we will not use any CSS preprocessors, only plain old Javascript instead of TypeScript (Aurelia can support both).
+This tutorial highlights just how basic an Aurelia application can be: CSS, Javascript and HTML.

 Because this is an Aurelia tutorial, we are not going to delve into the CSS.
 To provide you with a beautiful todo list, all styling is provided.